 Here’s a Wall O Water advertising video showing you how they work.

 Here are a couple of other alternatives to Wall O Water:

 The most difficult part

-Maybe the most difficult part of using a Wall-O-Water is getting it off without damaging the plant.
+Maybe the most difficult part of using a Wall O Water is getting it off without damaging the plant.
 Cody leaves his WOWs on throughout the growing season.
 If you live in a warmer climate, you can’t leave them on because the plants will fry.

-Getting them off gets even more complicated when you take into account the tomato cages.
+Getting them off gets even more complicated when you use tomato cages.
 You have to be careful that the cages don’t puncture the plastic cells.